 Minnesota has a long history with the railway.
-Names like James J Hill are famous around here that helped shape our town.
+Names like James J. Hill are famous and helped shape our town.
 As the industry has changed, these train cars could have become relics.
 Today, the railroad is still very active.
-These cars are have transformed into the best scenic train rides in Minnesota.
+These cars have transformed into the best scenic train rides in Minnesota.

 Scenic Train Rides in Minnesota

 The Fall Colors trip is a great way to see a lot of the foliage along the river.
-Even if it’s not Fall yet, they still have a great view.
-They are also running a Pumpkin Express train up to Dresser.
-It’s a little shorter of a trip, making it ideal for younger kids, plus there will be music, games, food, and pumpkins!
-They offer train rides in winter too!
-While in the area, also check out some of the great things to do in Taylors Falls.
+Even if it’s not Fall yet, they still have a superb view.
+They are also running a Pumpkin Express train up to Dresser, WI.

 The Duluth Scenic Railroad